kanewilliams/Data-Explorer/README.md

 **Data Explorer is a web application designed for quickly exploring CSV datasets, made entirely with R shiny + other R packages.**

-It provides various tools for data visualization, summary statistics, and exploratory data analysis, and was inspired by an assignment I had in (DATA423: Data Science in Industry) at the University of Canterbury, New Zealand.
+It provides various tools for data visualization, summary statistics, and exploratory data analysis, and was inspired by a course assignment I had at the University of Canterbury, New Zealand.

 ## Screenshots